John L. LeFlore

 John L. LeFlore (1903–1976) was an American civil rights leader and politician in Mobile, Alabama.
-While working for the United States Postal Service, LeFlore worked for integration.
+While working for the United States Post Office, LeFlore worked for integration.
 He founded the local chapter of the National Association for the Advancement of Colored People in 1925 and led it for decades.
-During the Massive resistance controversy over school desegregation, Alabama expelled the NAACP in 1956, so LeFlore helped found the Non-Partisan Voting League.
-He served as its director of casework from 1959 until his death, including organizing two lawsuits which reached the United States Supreme Court, one concerning Mobile's at-large method of selecting the commissioners who ran the city (Mobile v Bolden), and one which led to desegregation of Mobile County's schools (Birdie Mae Davis v.
+During the massive resistance controversy over school desegregation, Alabama expelled the NAACP in 1956, so LeFlore helped found the Non-Partisan Voting League.
+He served as its director of casework from 1959 until his death, including organizing two lawsuits which reached the United States Supreme Court, one concerning Mobile's at-large method of selecting the commissioners who ran the city (Mobile v.
+Bolden), and one which led to desegregation of Mobile County's schools (Birdie Mae Davis v.
 Board of Commissioners of Mobile County, which was a companion case to Swann v.
-Charlotte Mecklenburg County Board of Education and adjudicated by Chief U.S.District Judge Daniel Holcombe Thomas during LeFlore's lifetime).
+Charlotte-Mecklenburg Board of Education and adjudicated by Chief U.S. District Judge Daniel Holcombe Thomas during LeFlore's lifetime).
 In 1974 LeFlore won election to Alabama's House of Representatives, but died during his term.